ijborda/codie/readme.md

 # Codewars API
 Use this web application to see your [Codewars](https://www.codewars.com/) stats at a glance.
+This uses [Codewars API](https://dev.codewars.com/#introduction).

 # How to use
 Visit the site at [http://imarijoyborda.com/codewars-api/](http://imarijoyborda.com/codewars-api/).
 Enter your username and press `generate`.
 You will see your `honor`, `leaderboard position`, `overall rank`, number of `challenges completed`, and number of `challenges authored`.
 You will also see the `rank` and `scores` you have for each programming languages you used.